 Pursuant to a Compliance Services Agreement, MFund provides chief compliance officer services to the Trust and each of its series.
-For these services, MFund receives a monthly base fee plus an asset-based fee.
-In addition, MFund is reimbursed for any reasonable out-of-pocket expenses incurred in the performance of its duties under the Compliance Services Agreement.
+For these services, the Trust pays MFund a monthly base fee plus an asset-based fee.
+In addition, the Trust reimburses MFund for any reasonable out-of-pocket expenses incurred in the performance of its duties under the Compliance Services Agreement.
+MFund receives compensation for chief compliance officer services at the contractual rate of \$1,200/month for the first series of the Trust, \$400 for each additional series, \$400 for each advisor, plus 0.0025% of the assets of each series per calendar year.